Foundational map for studying emotional patterns across individual, relational, and systemic levels

 Mode lens | Protect → Manipulation → Oppression |

-5) Capital Filter
+5) The Filter of Worth

 Job | Shows how resources and visibility are gatekept—and who gets seen. |